rezojoglidze/RJSwiftMacros/README.md

 ## Features

-- **CodingKeys Macro**: Automatically generates `CodingKeys` for your structs.
+- ``CodingKeys()``: Automatically generates `CodingKeys` for your structs.
-- **CodingKeyProperty Macro**: Allows custom coding keys for specific properties.
+- ``CodingKeyProperty``: Allows custom coding keys for specific properties.
-- **CodingKeyIgnored Macro**: Ignores specific properties from the coding process
+- ``CodingKeyIgnored``: Ignores specific properties from the coding process

+## Requirements

+- Swift 5.10 or later
+- macOS 10.15 or later
+- iOS 13 or later
+- tvOS 13 or later
+- watchOS 6 or later

 ## Installation
 **Swift Package Manager**